 9. Read every email from Amazon – And don’t just skim these emails, either.
 It’s really important to thoroughly read them all.
 Again, like the Amazon guidelines, it’s not the most compelling reading, but it’s mandatory in order for you to avoid suspension.
 The two most important emails to pay attention to are the Customer Experience Performance Newsletter (which gives you insight into how you’re doing with respect to customer satisfaction), and the ASIN Change Notification (which tells you what changes have been made for products you are selling).
-Be sure you read the 5 things you need to do when you get an ASIN notification.

 There are so many more tips that I wish I could share with you — the ones above are just scratching the surface.
 If you want to read more about how to best position your business to avoid a suspension, then I highly recommend Cynthia Stine’s book, Suspension Prevention.
 The book is filled with wisdom and insight from someone who has helped reinstate hundreds of Amazon sellers.